 A social enterprise is an organization that leverages business strategies to maximize social improvements.
 In StrongMinds’ case, we focus on increasing access to mental health services by scaling treatment for depression in Africa.
 StrongMinds is an international non-governmental organization (INGO) and a 501(c)(3) non-profit organization.
-We work in collaboration with StrongMinds Uganda under a Master Collaboration Agreement.
+We work in collaboration with StrongMinds Uganda and StrongMinds Zambia under a Master Collaboration Agreement.

 StrongMinds’ goal is to have patients score under a 5 on the Patient Health Questionnaire (PHQ-9), which has nine questions.
 The PHQ-9 is a multipurpose instrument used for screening, diagnosing, monitoring and measuring the severity of depression.
-Scoring 1-4 is evaluated as Minimal Depression, and in lay terms this means that the individual is not able to be diagnosed with any significant level of depression, and is thus, Depression Free.
+Scoring 1-4 is evaluated as Minimal Depression, and in lay terms this means that the individual is not able to be diagnosed with any significant level of depression, and is thus, depression-free.

 No, StrongMinds, is focused on group talk therapy to stop the depression epidemic in Africa.
 By treating women in a group setting, StrongMinds is able to treat more women with depression.